cohesity/cohesity-powershell-module/docs/cmdlets-reference/new-cohesityvirtualip.md

 New-CohesityVirtualIP -InterfaceGroupName "intf_group2" -VlanId 11 -VirtualIPs "1.3.4.14", "1.3.4.15"
 ```

-Creates a new virtual IP with the specified details.

 ### EXAMPLE 2
 ```
 New-CohesityVirtualIP -InterfaceGroupName "intf_group2" -VlanId 11 -VirtualIPs "1.3.4.14", "1.3.4.15" -HostName "myfqdn.cohesity.com"
 ```

-Creates a new virtual IP with the specified details with the FQDN/hostname

 ## PARAMETERS